alamin-7/play-with-java/memory/README.md

 1. Heap area: This is the area where all the objects and instance variable are stored.
 It is divided into two sub-areas:

 - Young Generation: This is the area where new objects are stored.
+   Young Generation is further divided into two sub-areas: Edgen Generation and Survivor Generation.
+  i.
+Edgen Generation: This is the area where new objects are stored. ii.
+Survivor Generation: This is the area where objects that have survived the garbage collection process are stored.

 - Old Generation: This is the area where objects that are not garbage collected are stored.

  `Phone phone = new Phone();` // object creation in Eden Space (Heap)